mitric-lab/programming_theochem/src/03-molecular_integrals/03-overlap_integrals.md

 {{#include ../codes/03-molecular_integrals/overlap_generator.py:define_s00}}
 ```

-Since we need Hermite Gaussian overlaps upto a certain maximum
+Since we need Hermite Gaussian overlaps up to a certain maximum
 value of angular momentum, we shall write a function to generate them:
 ```python
 {{#include ../codes/03-molecular_integrals/overlap_generator.py:hermite_overlap_function}}
 ```

 One specific overlap integral between two Cartesian Gaussians with
-angular momenta `i` and `j` can them be calculated using the following function:
+angular momenta `i` and `j` can then be calculated using the following function:
 ```python
 {{#include ../codes/03-molecular_integrals/overlap_generator.py:single_overlap_function}}
 ```

-We can then write a function to generate all Cartesian Gaussian overlaps
-upto a certain maximum angular momentum:
+We can then write a function to generate all Cartesian Gaussian overlaps up to a certain maximum angular momentum:
 ```python
 {{#include ../codes/03-molecular_integrals/overlap_generator.py:generate_overlaps_function}}
 ```